PAWB Centre - Physical Activity for Health and Wellbeing

 The new, highly flexible space is a significant additional resource for the School’s students and researchers and will, in the main, focus on physiology and rehabilitation.

-Professor Tim Woodman, Head of the School of Sport, Health & Exercise Sciences was keen to stress that:
+Professor Tim Woodman, Professor in Sport & Exercise Science was keen to stress that:

 “This new expansion ensures the best learning experience for students by co-locating new teaching spaces with the physiology testing and rehabilitation labs.
 This re-enforces the crucial link between the research being delivered by the School and its teaching activities.
 The new labs will ensure that the School continues to offer an excellent environment for both physiological research and student development.”